irfanjmdn/r65/README.md

 - **Option 2**: Hold the Escape key while connecting the USB cable (this will also erase settings).
 - **Option 3**: Press `Fn+Shift+Esc`.

+[^1]: Snap Tap/SOCD is a feature that prioritizes the latest input between two selected keys without the need to release the previous one, allowing for faster directional changes.
+This can enhance gameplay in FPS games by enabling quicker counter-strafing and more responsive movements.
+[^2]: The Snap Tap/SOCD feature is available in every branch of the repository.
+[^3]: You should use Vial if you have experience with QMK/VIA.
+If you are new to modifying keyboards, I recommend you [use VIA](https://usevia.app) instead.